The safest and most exhilarating way to learn what your TR can do is to explore its performance on a track day with like-minded friends!

 Lunchtime cavalcade

-If you would like to experience the historic Castle Combe Circuit at lower speeds for fun, then we are offering the chance to take part in our lunchtime cavalcade for just £5.
+If you would like to experience the historic Castle Combe Circuit at a lower speed (30mph maximum), then we are offering the chance to take part in our lunchtime cavalcade for just £5.
 Helmet not required.
 Book below.

 Instruction from Tim Nash, an Association of Race Drivers School instructor